 Support is one of the bright spots.
 You can contact Betmomo via live chat, by email at [email protected], or through the “Send a Message” form in your profile.
 Live chat is available in both English and French.

-Overall, Betmomo is a strong choice for Cameroonian bettors who want lots of markets, aggressive promos, and good coverage of football and basketball, as long as they are ready to read the small print.
-Payments through MTN and Orange are convenient, and the mobile apps, plus bilingual live chat in English and French, make it a solid everyday option, even though odds are not the sharpest, and the desktop site on mobile feels cluttered.
+Overall, Betmomo is a strong choice for Cameroonian bettors who want lots of markets, aggressive promos, and good coverage of football and basketball.
+Payments through MTN and Orange are convenient, and the mobile apps, plus bilingual live chat in English and French, make it an easy everyday option.
+But please remember the risks: without a legal license, your money is not fully safe.
+It is only a good choice as long as you are ready to take that risk, read the small print, and accept that the odds are not the sharpest.
+Always think twice before keeping large amounts of money on this site.

 Conclusion